 Why Can’t I Stop Thinking About Food?

-As the Clinical Director of an eating disorder treatment center, I meet people every day who disclose that they cannot stop thinking about food… Life revolves around mealtime, planning for eating, feeling guilty post-eating, fantasizing about food….
 In most of these individuals, this food or weight obsession exists alongside a restrictive approach to eating.
-It may be chronic dieting, “clean” eating, fasting, cleansing… In some cases, the individual may also be underweight… not necessarily severely underweight but at the low end of their body’s most “comfortable” weight range.
+It may be chronic dieting, “clean” eating, fasting, or cleansing.
+In some cases, the individual may also be underweight — not necessarily severely underweight but at the low end of their body’s most “comfortable” weight range.

 The Starvation Study

-The impact of their weight loss and limited food availability was profound.
+The impact of the weight loss and limited food availability during the Starvation Study was profound.

 For the volunteers, the days began to revolve around meal times.
-The men dreamed about food, they fantasized about high calorie/high fat food items they couldn’t access.
-They spent much of their time talking about food, recipes, agriculture.
+The men dreamed about food.
+They fantasized about high calorie/high fat food items they couldn’t access.
+They spent much of their time talking about food, recipes, and agriculture.
 They became agitated if the timing of the meal schedule was changed or if a meal was delayed.
 Some of the men reported experiencing pleasure just by watching others eat or smelling food.

 Urges to Overeat